Dikshyanta23/color_flipper/README.md

 # color_flipper
-Generate random shades of beautiful colors on to the screen
+Generates a kaleidoscope of  random shades of CSS colors on to the screen

 Link to the website: https://colorflipperdk.netlify.app